What is Cardiomyopathy?

 Left Ventricular Assist Device (LVAD)

-The LVAD is a mechanical pump implanted into the chest that helps the heart pump blood.
-It is often called a “bridge-to-transplant” option because it helps people who are waiting for a heart transplant survive until they can receive a donor’s heart (x).
+The left ventricle assist device (LVAD), is often called a “bridge-to-a-transplant” is a mechanical pump implanted into the chest that helps the heart pump blood.
+It helps people who are waiting for a heart transplant survive until they can receive a donor’s heart (x).

 A heart transplant can be an option for people with advanced cardiomyopathy (x).